OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-circular-progress-bar/README.md

 # 🐞 Creating a Pure CSS Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
+This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required!
-This example utilizes CSS3 properties for its functionality.
+This utilizes CSS's `conic-gradient` function for a clean and efficient solution.
+We'll create a visually appealing progress bar that can be easily customized.

 **Description of the Styling:**

-This technique leverages the `clip-path` property to create a circular mask that reveals a portion of an underlying circle.
-By manipulating the `rotate` transform and the `clip-path`'s arc, we control the visible portion of the circle, simulating progress.
-We'll also use some basic styling for aesthetics.
+The styling leverages several CSS techniques:

+* **`conic-gradient`:**  This is the core of the progress bar.
+It creates a gradient that sweeps around a circle, allowing us to easily control the filled portion representing the progress.
+* **`mask`:**  A circular mask is used to clip the gradient into a perfect circle, preventing any overflow.
+* **`border-radius`:** Used to create the perfect circle shape for the progress bar.
+* **Variables (CSS Custom Properties):** For ease of customization, we use CSS variables to control the size, colors, and progress percentage.

 **Full Code:**